Material Testing & Certification

 Inspection and testing of castings encompasses five main categories: casting finishing, dimensional accuracy, mechanical properties, chemical composition and casting soundness.

-The surface finish of a metal casting can be influenced by the type of pattern or molding sand, mold coating, and method of cleaning.
+Casting FinishThe surface finish of a metal casting can be influenced by the type of pattern or molding sand, mold coating, and method of cleaning.
 So far, instrumentation. for measuring surface roughness has not provided a useful evaluation, so it is performed largely through simple visual comparison using a series of test panels with increasing surface roughness.
+Dimensional AccuracyVariation in the dimensions of a casting can be the result of mold cavity expansion caused by the heat and head pressure of molten metal, the contraction of the metal as it cools and heat treatment.
+These expansions and contractions are predicted by the pattern maker who will compensate for the variations in the pattern’s design.
+For large volumes of castings, casting facilities may measure the critical dimensions of the castings more often to check for possible drift, particularly drift due to pattern wear.
+If a casting requires tight tolerances that are critical to the part’s application, those tolerances should be specified by the customer. |

 Dimensional Accuracy